How to Start a Private Foundation in Toronto, Ontario

 Foundations, whether private or public, play a significant role in supporting charitable causes across Canada.
 If you’re considering starting a foundation in Toronto, Ontario, or anywhere else in Canada, understanding the process, responsibilities, and differences between private and public foundations is crucial.
-This guide will walk you through the key steps and considerations, as well as highlight the benefits of establishing either type of foundation.

 What Is a Private and Public Foundation in Canada?